cmashamolcm/learn_react/react-basics/5-typescript.md

   // will work as bind already set the value for param and hence result of fun2.bind() will give function that can accept value or null.

   fun2.bind(obj1, "something");// retuns a function that is bound to current `this` and passed a default value "something" for the text while calling it.

   **

+  * tsconfig.json:
+    - this file helps compiling of ttypescript to js.
+    - Some properies:
+      ```
+        target: 'es5' // compile to es5
+        libs:["dom", "esnext"] // gives the type libraries for react-dom etc.
+        strict: true //makes type strict
+        jsx: "react-jsx" //what si .jsx means here etc.
+      ```